-Overview InformationBlack psyllium is a weed that grows aggressively throughout the world.
-The plant was spread with the colonization of the New World and was nicknamed "Englishman's foot" by the North American Indians.
+Overview InformationBlack psyllium is a plant.
 People use the seed to make medicine.
 Be careful not to confuse black psyllium with other forms of psyllium including blond psyllium.

 How does it work?Black psyllium adds bulk to the stool which might help with constipation, diarrhea, and irritable bowel syndrome.
-It also increases the elimination of cholesterol from the body before it can be absorbed and enter the bloodstream.
+It also controls how quickly sugars are absorbed from the gut, which might help control blood sugar levels in people with diabetes.

 Uses & Effectiveness